 If you own a Galaxy Note 7 that has been recalled, bring it to your local retailer or wireless carrier today.
 It really is that easy to exchange your old device for a new one.
 You can walk into the store with your old phone and walk out with a new (safe) replacement in less time than it took you to read this article.
 So what are you waiting for?

-- This Certified Refurbished product has been tested and certified to work and look like new, with minimal to no signs of wear, by a specialized third-party seller approved...
+- A Certified Refurbished product has been tested and certified to work and look like new, with minimal to no signs of wear, by a manufacturer or specialized third-party...

 - Internal Memory: 64GB and 6GB of RAM.